BiaCode9/Music-Trivia-Mayhem/README.md

 - Complete HTML and CSS structure

-- Use API in code
+- Use API and code

 - Add pictures